Equipment Use & Borrowing Provisions

 EQUIPMENT RETURN PROCEDURE

-Users must return equipment on time.
-Users must be present while the IMC staff performs a preliminary cosmetic check of the equipment.
+Users must return equipment on time and remain present while the IMC staff performs a preliminary cosmetic check of the equipment.
 Afterward, users in CA 155 and CA 355 are free to leave.
 Users in CA 467 and CA 659 are expected to participate much more in checking over the equipment.
 If the IMC finds poor equipment packing or items misplaced in kits, users may be asked to correct these errors during the check-in.
 Please budget at least an hour for returning equipment in CA 467 or CA 659.

 Check-ins will be performed in the order the equipment is received, although equipment with the earliest checkout time will be given priority.

 Users are financially responsible for all equipment.
 It is the responsibility of the user to check equipment for damage and/or missing pieces before leaving the IMC.
-Failure to notify IMC staff of damage to and/or missing items from equipment during checkout will result in a charge for said loss or damage upon check-in, regardless of who was responsible.
+Failure to notify IMC staff of damaged and/or missing items during checkout will result in a charge for said loss or damage upon check-in, regardless of who was responsible.
+This also applies to equipment lockers—once users leave with the locker key, they are liable for any damages found with equipment in that locker thereafter (unless they can somehow prove otherwise).
 Users should inspect and test all equipment thoroughly and ensure IMC staff has noted the findings to prevent any unexpected charges.

 In the event of equipment transfer, the user who checked out the equipment from the IMC, unless the other user is present at checkout, will be solely responsible, regardless of who originally caused the loss or damage.
 If equipment is checked out to a group (more than 1 person), all members of the group are responsible for any loss or damage to equipment.
 Each member would then be responsible for an equal portion of the replacement or repair costs.

-UW Risk Management will only cover certain damages or losses by students.
+The State of WI Self-Funded Property Program (SFPP) will only cover certain damages or losses by students.
+All other losses are the responsibility of the user checking out the equipment.
 All losses and damages are subject to a $1,000 deductible, with one exception: there is a $2500 deductible for theft when there is no sign of forced removal.
 As an example, if a student or group of students incurs $1,000 in damages, they will be required to cover the full cost.
-If a student or group of students incurs $1,200 in damages, they will cover the first $1,000 and UW Risk Management will cover the remaining $200.
+If a student or group of students incurs $1,200 in damages, they will cover the first $1,000 and The State of WI Self-Funded Property Program will cover the remaining $200 if not otherwise excluded by the SFPP.
+Claims must be reported immediately to UW-Madison Risk Management (email BusSvc Property Claims).
+Late claims are subject to denial.

 If the loss involves theft or vandalism, the local law enforcement agency must be notified.
 In order to file a claim on the users' behalf, the IMC needs an initial brief written report (e-mail is fine) telling us who, what, when, where and how the claim occurred.
 Theft or vandalism claims require the filing of a police report.